zalayeto/WeatherTest/readme.md

 ## Design

-MVC 5 + WebApi
+MVC 5 + WebApi with Unity
-IoC : Unity

 ### Key decisions

+  The decisions have been made keeping always in mind SOLID principles in order to design a solution that pontetially could grow much further that the current requirements.

   Create custom section 'weatherApi' in web.config that holds a list of 'api' in order to allow adding new apis easy as required.